 Why Twitter Image Dimensions Are Significant

-Testing to get the best Twitter photo size is important because it affects the quality of your social profiles.
+Testing to get the best Twitter photo size is crucial because it affects the quality of your social profiles.
 Businesses want their brand to look sharp on every platform.
 It doesn’t look professional when important information gets cut off.
-Using properly sized Twitter photos will ensure that visitors notice your excellent content, instead of a little social media mistake.
+Using correctly sized Twitter photos will ensure that visitors notice your excellent content, instead of a little social media mistake.

 If you need help boosting your social media presence, contact the social media marketing experts at Blue Compass!
 We’re happy to answer any digital marketing questions.